industrialdev/wicket-wordpressplugin-php/README.md

 --------------------------------------
-Set "White List URL(s)" to this (use correct domain depending on environment):
+Set "White List URL(s)" to this (include staging and prod domains as well for those paths):

 ```
 http://172.16.231.130/wp/wp-login.php;http://172.16.231.130/wp/wp-admin